-We all experience stress from time to time and there’s no denying that this year has been a particularly stressful one so far.
+We all experience stress from time to time and there’s no denying that the last year has been a particularly stressful one.

 The symptoms of stress are well documented and range from sleep loss to a lack of productivity.
 At worst, stress can even lead to mental health issues such as anxiety and depression.